jordans71/MICB-475-Team-11/README.md

 *  PD only, mental health factors (how does microbiome change in PD patients with depression/anxiety?)
 *  PD only, drug usage factors (how does microbiome change in PD patients that use drugs?)
 *  PD only, BMI factors (how does microbiome change in PD patients with different BMI values?)
-*  RNA seq data comparison to metabolic pathways
+*  RNA seq data (focus on human gene) comparison to metabolic pathways
       * split up aims between group members

 If research questions come back with negative answers, not an issue.
 There will be things to report, especially if we use RNA Seq data.